 There is also an exercise room at the retreat center along with a bookstore should you care to visit it.

 All meals, snacks and beverages – Breakfast, lunch and dinner are available at scheduled times during your retreat.
 Beverages and coffee are available at all times.
 Should you have specific dietary needs, please let us know when registering.
 We will do our best to accommodate.
 You may also bring food and beverages with you should you desire.
 A refrigerator and microwave is available.

 What should you bring to wear?

 Casual clothing is recommended- slacks, sweaters, sports shirts, make for a relaxing weekend.
 Also, wear comfortable walking shoes and bring suitable outdoor wear for taking hikes on our trails.
 You may also wish to bring something suitable for Sunday mass.

 Yes.
 All retreatants must be 18 or over unless accompanied by a parent or guardian.
 That being said, it is important to mention that this retreat is not suitable for children under the age of 16.
 The young adult suited for a 4-Day Silent Retreat at Broom Tree will already be accustomed to silence in prayer, have a personal desire for retreat as a response to their experiences in prayer, and possess the maturity to room alone and remain in silence for the duration of the retreat.
 Should you have a desire to bring a young adult on retreat with you, please call to let us know.

-The following are links to two of the Ignatian Silent Retreat Conferences given by Fr.
+The following are links from an Inner Healing Retreat interview on the Lamb Radio with Jane Barz, and two of the Ignatian Silent Retreat Conferences given by Fr.
 Chris Collins, SJ at Broom Tree in 2009.
 They are just a sample of what you can expect from an Ignatian Silent Retreat at Broom Tree.

 THE VALUE OF SILENCE